irods/irods_client_rest_cpp/README.md

 **Method**: GET

 **Parameters**
-- path: The url encoded logical path which is to be listed
+- logical-path: The url encoded logical path which is to be listed
 - stat: Boolean flag to indicate stat information is desired
 - permissions: Boolean flag to indicate access control information is desired
 - metadata: Boolean flag to indicate metadata is desired